Sponsor and status

 Length: 5 pages

-This resolution was introduced on February 3, 2017, in a previous session of Congress, but was not enacted.
+This resolution was introduced on February 3, 2017, in a previous session of Congress, but it did not receive a vote.

 Jan 29, 2015

 This activity took place on a related bill, S.Res.
 57 (114th).